zmeskal/markdown-cv/index.md

 Idealist, fan of common sense, software engineer

 <div id="webaddress">
-<a href="jiri.zmeskal.jz+ghcv@gmail.com">jiri.zmeskal.jz+ghcv[@]gmail.com</a>
+<a href="mailto:jiri.zmeskal.jz+ghcv@gmail.com">jiri.zmeskal.jz+ghcv[@]gmail.com</a>
 | <a href="https://cz.linkedin.com/in/ji%C5%99%C3%AD-zme%C5%A1kal-60274651">LinkedIn profile</a>
 </div>

 ## About

-I'm working in software industry since 2011 and I'm still learning as our field is constantly changing.
+I'm working in software industry since 2011 and I'm still rookie.
-I've been working on various projects from very different domains (aviation, b2b, media intelligence) on various tasks
+I've been working on various projects from different domains (aviation, media intelligence) on various tasks
-(hunting down bugs, designing and implementing new features, writing tests, migrating data between databases, ..)
+(bugfixes, design and implementation of new features, writing tests, data migrations, ..)

-I'm used to work in team of professionals (both distributed and co-located teams), I'm able to work in agile development with all of cons and pros of it.
+I'm used to work in team of professionals (both distributed and co-located teams), I'm able to work in agile development.

 ### Specialized in

-develop application on Java platform, both SE and EE, currently more involved in EE development.
+Apps on Java platform(backends), currently more involved in web development.

 ## Tech Skills

 *As list bellow implies, I'm able to adopt new technologies when it's required*

-### Languages (according to preference & skills)
+### Languages (preference & skills)
 Java, JavaScript, Groovy, Scala, Ruby, PHP, Visual Basic

 ### Markup Languages